 Red spots, flat in appearance, can often be spotted on dogs’ bellies in early summer and late spring.
 These spots are not harmful and go away on their own.

-However, they might be tricky to differentiate from ringworm spots as both appear quite similar.
-While red spots are a result of black fly bites and not bothersome, ringworms need to be treated with oral antifungals.
+However, they might be tricky to differentiate from ringworm spots as both appear pretty similar.
+While red spots result from black fly bites and are not bothersome, ringworms need to be treated with oral antifungals.

-The major difference between the two is that ringworms appear on all parts of the body, while red spots only stay in the belly region.
+The significant difference between the two is that ringworms appear on all body parts, while red spots only stay in the belly region.

 6. Hot Spots

 Hot spots refer to moist and irritated skin areas with hair matting on the top.
-If your dog constantly licks an area, bacteria could enter the skin, leading to hot spots.
+When your dog constantly licks an area, bacteria could enter the skin, leading to hot spots.

 7. Red Skin

 If your little buddy is continually itching, you should know something’s up.
 Itchy skin could be due to allergies in the ears, groin, armpits, and feet region.
-For mild allergies, an oatmeal shampoo would do, while for severe ones, you may have to talk to a doctor.
+An oatmeal shampoo would do for mild allergies, while for severe ones, you may have to talk to a doctor.

 However, if the flakes are too prominent, the root cause could be seborrhea.
 It’s a condition in which the dog’s body starts producing excess sebum.

 Dryness can also be a primary sign of dog dandruff.
 However, it can also be caused by an unhealthy diet or cold (dry) weather.